 According to the websites of several plastic surgeons who offer BodyTite, the recovery period is minimal.
-After the procedure, you will need a ride home from the clinic as driving may not be safe and walking could be painful.
-You may also need a couple of days off work, but doctors say that most people are able to return to work within two days of having BodyTite liposuction.
+After the procedure, you will need a ride home from the clinic as driving may not be safe, and walking could be painful.
+You may also need a couple of days off work, but doctors say that most people can return to work within two days of having BodyTite liposuction.

 Your bank account may need a little longer to recover, though.
 According to several user reviews posted on the Internet, BodyTite costs about $8,500.

 BodyTite and CoolSculpting offer ways to rid the body of fat cells, but the methods are very different.
 BodyTite involves melting fat cells with radiofrequency and then sucking them out of the body.